elorzafe/amplify-types/RFC Draft.md

 - `strict` typings — We will be applying `strict` mode to the entire library to improve the usability of our types.
 - Better runtime error typing — We will provide utilities for asserting type information of runtime errors emitted by Amplify.
-- Upgraded TypeScript version — We will be upgrading the version of TypeScript that Amplify uses and provide explicit type definitions for customers using older versions.
+- Upgraded TypeScript version — We will be upgrading the version of TypeScript that Amplify uses and provide explicit type definitions for developers using older versions.
 This will provide a variety benefits such as removing the need to specify `skipLibCheck` when using Amplify with newer versions of TypeScript.

 # Utility Changes